Prakash Kaur: Career

 When Surinder Kaur was rubbing shoulders with the elite of play back singers in Bombay, Kaur was training another of her younger sisters Narinder Kaur, who lived in New Delhi.
 Even Narinder Kaur got approval as a radio singer at All India Radio Delhi.
 Some of her gramophone records can be traced back to 1950.
 One was under the music direction of famous music directors Pandit Husan Lal Bhagat Ram.
 Most of Kaur and Narinder Kaur’s music makers were Pandit Amar Nath, Mujaddid Niazi, Kesar Singh Narula and K. Panna Lal.

 In 1952, Surinder Kaur also returned from Bombay to the North and settled in New Delhi.
 This move reunited the two sisters and revived the memories of the good old days in Lahore.
 After that Punjabi music witnessed a flood of popular duets by these two singers.
 They will often sing together for “His Master’s Voice recording company” and All India Radio Delhi.
 Both sisters were approved as special class radio singers by All India Radio.
 This category is higher than the “A” class.
 Some of the most famous religious songs rendered by Kaur and Surinder Kaur included “Chum chum rakho ni eh kalgi jujhar di, phullan naal gundo larhi heeriyan de haar di”, “Kithe maata toriya Ajeet te Jujhar noo and “Maachhiwarhe wich baitha shehanshah jahan daa, hath wich khanda pichhe dhasna Kaman daa”.
 All the numbers became classics.

 The two sisters churned out most popular duets one after the other from 1952 to 1982.
 Kaur must have recorded something like five hundred records in her entire life span.
 She was active in music business almost till the time of her death.
 Prior to her demise for quite some time she was not in good health.
 Kaur died on November 2, 1982, after a disability caused by a serious accident.
 Even in her ill health, before death, she was in great demand at All India Radio.
 During the post Mrs. Indira Gandhi Assassination riots, her house was torched in November 1984.
 Her son Jaspal Singh Suri escaped the violence and moved to America after 1984.

-Kaur is not with us for decades, but thanks to her outstanding popularity, her music is alive for ever.
-Due to the fast-paced advances in science research and overall improvements in recording technology, Kaur’s voice will always remain alive with her millions of admirers and the unborn posterity.
-Our greatest tribute to her memory will be to keep her music in circulation for all times to come.
-Digitization has cleaned up old recordings.
-It has improved Kaur’s old recordings too.